rtshkmr/Odin-Project/backend/webdev101_ruby_on_rails/blogger/README.md

 - cli console to interact w the webapp
 - can do bulk modifications, searches and other data operations
+- rmb to enter the development environment by running
+  - `bin/rails console` in the project's working directory

 #### 7. Setting up the Router